Scripture: Luke 10:38-42

 Meditation: Does the peace of Christ reign in your home

-your personal life?
-Jesus loved to visit the home of Martha and
+and in your personal life?
+Jesus loved to visit the home of Martha

-enjoyed their gracious hospitality.
-In this brief encounter we see
+and Mary and enjoyed their gracious hospitality.
+In this brief

 Anxiety and preoccupation keep us from listening and from giving the Lord our undivided attention.
 The Lord bids us to give him our concerns and anxieties because he is trustworthy and able to meet any need we have.
 His grace frees us from needless concerns and preoccupation.
 Do you seek the Lord attentively?
 And does the Lord find a welcomed and honored place in your home?